© All rights reserved

 ~ Your baby must be sleeping during the test.
 Sleepy nursing is also favorable.

-~ The test is best performed within 4 weeks after birth, but can still be completed with ABR technology up to about 8 weeks if your baby will still sleep easily and deeply.
-(I can still test infants older than 8 weeks utilizing a different technology, however.)
+~ The test is best performed within 4 weeks after birth, but can still be completed with ABR technology up to about 8 weeks.
+I can still test older infants utilizing a different technology, however, if the attempted ABR is unsuccessful.

 ~ You will receive the results of the screening immediately.